Central Library (Portland, Oregon): History

 The Library Association of Portland's 1893 library, on Stark and Broadway.
 Designed by Chamberlain and Whidden.

 The Library Association of Portland was formed in 1864.
 After going through several locations during the first half-century of existence, the library board decided on a new large main branch for downtown Portland in 1911.
 The building was designed by architect A. E. Doyle, and opened on September 6, 1913.
 It was one of the first libraries in the United States to feature an open plan design of the interior.
 Construction on the building lasted for two years and cost $480,000 to complete.
 Librarian Mary Frances Isom provided input on the design.

 The Central Library was listed on the National Register of Historic Places as the Central Building, Public Library on June 11, 1979.
 On July 1, 1990, the private Library Association of Portland officially transferred ownership of the library to Multnomah County.
 From 1902 until that date, the association owned the collections and buildings, but the operations were paid for by the local governments.
-From 1994 to 1997, the Central Library underwent an extensive renovation and seismic retrofitting.
-The entire roof of the building was removed and completely rebuilt, while the interior was remodeled and restored.
+From 1994 to 1997, the Central Library underwent a major structural and interior renovation and seismic retrofitting.
+The entire roof of the building was removed and completely rebuilt, while the interior was extensively remodeled and restored.
 During the renovation, the library collection was moved to the nearby Fifth Avenue Building (the former State Office Building).
 Library patrons still had access to the collection during the reconstruction.
-The Central Library was closed in March 2023 to undergo a refresh, which maintained the core characteristics while providing more functional spaces.
+The Central Library was closed in March 2023 to undergo an interior refresh, which maintained the core characteristics while providing more functional spaces.
 It was reopened in February 2024.